 This seminar course is for all incoming freshmen and designed to orient new students to University life so they may achieve greater academic, professional, and personal success.
-Through discussion, activities, and reflection exercises, students and faculty work together exploring the opportunities and challenges of a new learning environment and developing strategies to meet students' developing goals.
-Course cannot be repeated to remediate a non-passing grade.
+Through discussion, activities, and reflection exercises, students and instructors explore the opportunities and challenges of a new learning environment and develop strategies to meet students' educational goals.
+This course cannot be repeated to remediate a non-passing grade.